Trine University

-Trine University is a private university in Angola, Indiana, and Fort Wayne, Indiana, with education centers in Detroit and Phoenix.
+Trine University is a private university in Angola, Indiana, and Fort Wayne, Indiana, with education centers in Detroit, Phoenix and Reston, Virginia.
 It was founded in 1884 and is accredited by the Higher Learning Commission.

 History

-Trine was founded in 1884 as Tri-State Normal College and retained the reference to the "tri-state" area for more than 120 years because of its location in Indiana and proximity to Michigan and Ohio.
-In 1906, the school was renamed Tri-State College, and in 1975 Tri-State University.
+"Tri-State Normal College" was established in 1884.
+For more than 120 years its name was derived from and referred to the "tri-state" area because of its location in Indiana with proximity to Michigan and Ohio.
+In 1906, the school name was shortened to "Tri-State College", and in 1975 it became "Tri-State University".